-Verse mapping is a technique to break down Bible verses into small pieces.
-It helps you find a deeper understanding of what you are reading.
+Verse mapping is a Bible study tool to break down verses into small pieces.
+It is a new way to get a closer look and find deeper understanding of what you are reading.

 It is a way of researching the Bible which helps us discover who God is, watch His marvelous plan unfold, and know what He wants for you.

-We dissect Bible verses word by word, finding keywords and historical context.
-God put each word in the Bible for a reason and with perfect thought and planning.
+We dissect Bible verses word by word, finding key words and historical context.
+God put each specific word in the Bible for a reason and with perfect thought and planning.

 If we want to understand His thoughts, we need to study His Word.
 So often we ask God, “Why?”
 All we need is within the pages of the Bible.